kirkkwang/skullrax/README.md

 - **Geonames Integration**: Automatic location URI lookup

 **Note:** Collections use the default collection type.
 They do not support file attachments (use works for that).

+## How It Works

+### Automatic Field Population

+Skullrax automatically (in generate mode):
+- Fills missing required fields with placeholder data (e.g., "Test title")
+- Detects controlled vocabulary fields using the Questioning Authority gem and selects valid values from available authority lists
+- Looks up Geonames URIs when given plain text location names
+- Handles special Hyrax fields like `based_near` that use nested attributes

+### Generate vs Create Modes

+**Generate Mode** (`generate`):
+- Auto-fills required fields if not provided
+- Use `autofill: true` to fill all settable properties
+- Perfect for development and testing
+- Creates valid resources even with minimal input

+**Create Mode** (`create`):
+- Only uses the attributes you explicitly provide
+- Fails if required fields are missing
+- Perfect for non-Development use
+- Ensures you're consciously providing all necessary data

+### Auto-fill Mode

+When `autofill: true` is enabled in generate mode, Skullrax will populate all properties that have form metadata in the model's schema, not just required ones.
+This is useful for:
+- Creating fully populated test works
+- Exploring all available fields on a work type
+- Generating sample data for development

 ## Development